Corporate tax in the United States: State and local income taxes

 Nearly all of the states and some localities impose a tax on corporation income.
 The rules for determining this tax vary widely from state to state.
 Many of the states compute taxable income with reference to federal taxable income, with specific modifications.
 The states do not allow a tax deduction for income taxes, whether federal or state.
 Further, most states deny tax exemption for interest income that is tax exempt at the federal level.
 CIT rates range from 1% to 12%, varying for every state.
 The most common federal taxable income is based on apportionment formulae.
 State and municipal taxes are deductible expenses for federal income tax purposes.

 Most states tax domestic and foreign corporations on taxable income derived from business activities apportioned to the state on a formulary basis.
 Many states apply a "throw back" concept to tax domestic corporations on income not taxed by other states.
 Tax treaties do not apply to state taxes.

-Under the U.S. Constitution, states are prohibited from taxing the income of a resident of another state unless the connection with the taxing state reaches a certain level (called “nexus”).
+Under the U.S. Constitution, states are prohibited from taxing the income of a resident of another state unless the connection with the taxing state reaches a certain level (called "nexus").
 Most states do not tax non-business income of out-of-state corporations.
 Since the tax must be fairly apportioned, states and localities compute how much income earned by out-of-state corporations (including those in foreign countries) is taxable in the state by applying formulary apportionment to the total business taxable income of the corporation.
 Many states use a formula based on ratios of property, payroll, and sales within the state compared to those items outside the state.

+In June 2025, the Puerto Rican Senate approved House Bill 505, which imposes a 4% tax on new individual beneficiaries under Law 60-2019, known as the Puerto Rican Incentives Code.
+The bill is part of a broader review of the tax incentive system, amid a public debate on the law's real benefits for the local economy.